techtanzeel/collado-io/src/markdown/blog/2019/the-subtle-art-of-not-giving-a-fuck/index.md

 Happiness is a work in progress.
 It comes from solving problems, not avoiding them.
 To be happy we need something to solve.
 Yet solving problems is hard and often feels bad.

 Finding something important and meaningful in your life is perhaps the most productive use of your time and energy.

-It's okay for things to suck some of the time.
-The point is not to get away from the shit.
-The point is to find the shit you enjoy dealing with.
+Find the shit you enjoy dealing with.

 Suffering is nature's preferred agent for inspiring change.
 But there is no value in suffering when it is done without purpose.